LITMUS-RT/www.litmus-rt.org/tutorial/manual.md

 This guide provides an introduction to the user-facing parts of LITMUS^RT, namely (3) and (4), and assumes that the kernel (with the LITMUS^RT modifications in place) has already been compiled and is working.
 How to modify  the kernel itself, and in particular how to develop new policy plugins, is beyond the scope of this guide.

-This guide describes LITMUS^RT as of version 2016.1 (released in July 2016).
+This guide describes LITMUS^RT as of version 2017.1 (released in May 2017).

 ## Table of Contents